 In 2016 she was awarded the Institute of Public Administration (WA) Patrons Award and was also made a Fellow of the Institute in recognition of her contribution to public administration in Western Australia.

-David Axworthy was appointed to this position in 2011 and is responsible for providing leadership and strategic direction for eight education regions and networks of schools across the State.
+Stephen Baxter is responsible for providing leadership and strategic direction for eight education regions and networks of schools across the State.
 All regional executive directors report to this position.

 Jennifer McGrath was appointed to this position in 2015 and is responsible for leading resource allocation and financial management across the Department including school funding, infrastructure and information technology.

 Ms McGrath has worked in the Western Australian public sector for 12 years, holding senior executive positions in a number of agencies including the Department of the Premier and Cabinet and Department of Finance.
 She has a Bachelor of Commerce and is a Certified Practising Accountant.